This ol’ house!

 I passed on or threw away things I didn’t need or use.

 I wouldn’t have dreamt of keeping stuff that had no actual use to me.
+I’d rather sell my old iPad for cash than have it lying around.

 Now, we have an analogue, handheld TV in the kitchen drawer, clothes that will never fit again and a drawer of leads that we keep ‘just in case’